cl-sol/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+for each and map both loop through arrays, the difference being map creates a new array with the same number of items.

 2. What is the difference between a function and a method?

+a method is a function that is also a property of an object.

 3. What is closure?

+When an inner function can access the outer function’s variables.

 4. Describe the four rules of the 'this' keyword.

+one - when a function is in the global scope, this is the outside scope object. two - when a function is called with dot notation, this is to the left of the dot. three - when a constructor function is used, this is the object that is being returned by the constructor. four - when you use call/apply, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Because it calls the parent constructor to access the properties and methods.

 ## Project Set up